image

 Quick Links

-ASLC's Observatory Project at Leasburg Dam State Park
+The Walter H. Haas Observatory at Leasburg Dam State Park

-In the early Spring of 2007, the NMSU astronomy department notified ASLC that an old Meade 16" LX200 was available if we could find it a good home.
+In the early Spring of 2007, the NMSU Astronomy Department notified ASLC that a Meade 16" LX200 was available for loan if we could find a good home for it.
 After some months of deliberating various proposals, the club voted to investigate the possibility of building an observatory housing the telescope at Leasburg Dam State Park.
+It was felt that park would offer a secure location, and the parks campers and daily visitors would give good outreach possibilities.

 Search ASLC-NM.org